 In addition, bear in mind that employees who are Campus Security Authorities (CSAs) also have a duty to report crimes to the UConn Police Department in addition to reporting to OIE.
-Please visit clery.uconn.edu for more information.

 OIE, Community Standards and/or other appropriate University offices will assist the student with any immediate concerns, such as safety and housing or classroom arrangements, connect the student to on and off-campus resources, and determine the appropriate investigatory action in response to the report.